mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 ### Message Ordering

-Since missing out just one of those diffs could lead to undefined client-side state, Vaadin keeps strict track of which UIDLs has been sent and received by the client-side Vaadin code.
+Since missing out just one of those diffs could lead to undefined client-side state, Vaadin keeps strict track of which UIDLs has been received from the server by the client-side Vaadin code.
 Essentially, the UIDL numbering scheme starts from 0 and continues in a strictly increasing order.